pulumi/terraform-provider-aws/website/docs/r/ecr_lifecycle_policy.html.markdown

 The following arguments are supported:

 * `repository` - (Required) Name of the repository to apply the policy.
 * `policy` - (Required) The policy document.
 This is a JSON formatted string.
 See more details about [Policy Parameters](http://docs.aws.amazon.com/AmazonECR/latest/userguide/LifecyclePolicies.html#lifecycle_policy_parameters) in the official AWS docs.
-For more information about building IAM policy documents with Terraform, see the [AWS IAM Policy Document Guide](/docs/providers/aws/guides/iam-policy-documents.html).

 ## Attributes Reference